yasir2000/openwrt-oldwiki-md/SoekrisPort.rst

 It lets you try out the various flash partitioning schemes without having to burn anything to flash, or indeed, without having a real Soekris :-)

+== Booting using PXE ==

+You can boot the Soekris directly over a network.
+This is done automatically if there is no compact flash card installed, or you can force it by hitting Ctrl-P then typing "boot f0" at the combios prompt.

+You need to set up a server for the machine to boot against.
+The instructions here are for an Ubuntu Linux system; you may have to adjust them for your own system.

+=== static IP address ===

+Configure your server with a static IP address on a spare interface.
+Here I'm assuming it's eth0 and you are going to use 192.168.1.250

+/etc/network/interfaces
+{{{
+...
+auto eth0
+iface eth0 inet static
+address 192.168.1.250
+netmask 255.255.255.0
+...
+}}}

+=== dhcp server ===

+{{{
+# apt-get install dhcp3-server
+}}}

+/etc/dhcp3/dhcpd.conf
+{{{
+ddns-update-style none;

+#option domain-name "example.org";
+#option domain-name-servers ns1.example.org, ns2.example.org;

+default-lease-time 600;
+max-lease-time 7200;

+log-facility daemon;

+subnet 192.168.1.0 netmask 255.255.255.0 {
+  range 192.168.1.100 192.168.1.199;
+  option routers 192.168.1.250;
+  next-server 192.168.1.250;
+  filename "pxelinux.0";
+}
+}}}

+/etc/default/dhcp3-server
+{{{
+INTERFACES="eth0"
+}}}

+=== tftp server ===

+The special requirement here is that your tftp server must support the 'tsize' extension.
+The standard Ubuntu one doesn't; you need tftpd-hpa

+{{{
+# apt-get install tftpd-hpa
+}}}

+/etc/inetd.conf
+{{{
+tftp           dgram   udp     wait    root  /usr/sbin/in.tftpd /usr/sbin/in.tftpd -s /var/lib/tftpboot
+}}}

+/etc/default/xinetd
+{{{
+XINETD_OPTS="-stayalive -inetd_compat"
+}}}

+=== pxelinux.0 ===

+{{{
+# apt-get install syslinux
+# cd /var/lib/tftpboot
+# cp /usr/lib/syslinux/pxelinux.0 .
+# mkdir pxelinux.cfg
+}}}

+Now also copy your kernel image and/or init ramdisk into this directory.
+For example, if you are using the single kernel+ramdisk image, you could copy it here as vmlinuz.ram

+Now you need to create the pxeboot config file:

+/var/lib/tftpboot/pxelinux.cfg/default
+{{{
+serial 0 38400 0x303
+label linux
+  kernel vmlinuz.ram
+  append init=/etc/preinit console=tty0 console=ttyS0,38400n8 reboot=bios
+}}}

+=== Final checks ===

+Make sure everything is running:

+{{{
+# ifup eth0
+# /etc/init.d/dhcp3-server start
+# killall -1 xinetd
+}}}

+Plug in your Soekris and cross your fingers.
+For some reason pxeboot seems to give its output in a tiny 16-character window; you can use the 'capture to file' option in minicom (ctrl-A L) to get more readable info.

+More info on pxelinux.0 is at http://syslinux.zytor.com/pxe.php, and the configuration file format at http://syslinux.zytor.com/faq.php

+(FIXME: describe how to make this work with separate kernel and initrd files)

 == Flash partitioning ==

 A Compact Flash card contains in-built hardware to map itself to an